Economy of China: Services

-The output of China's services in 2015 ranks second worldwide after the United States.
-High power and telecom density has ensured that the country has remained on a high-growth trajectory over the long term.
-In 2015 the services sector produced 52.9% of China's annual GDP, second only to manufacturing.
-However, its proportion of GDP is still low compared to the ratio in more developed countries, and the agricultural sector still employs a larger workforce.

 Prior to the onset of economic reforms in 1978, China's services sector was characterized by state-operated shops, rationing, and regulated prices – with reform came private markets, individual entrepreneurs, and a commercial sector.
 The wholesale and retail trade has expanded quickly, with numerous shopping malls, retail shops, restaurant chains and hotels constructed in urban areas.
 Public administration remains a main component of the service sector, while tourism has become a significant factor in employment and a source of foreign exchange.

 Telecommunications

-China possesses a diversified communications system that links all parts of the country by Internet, telephone, telegraph, radio, and television.

-China's number of Internet users or netizens topped 137 million by the end of 2006, an increase of 23.4% from a year before and 162 million by June 2007, making China the second-largest Internet user after the United States, according to China's Ministry of Information Industry (MII).
-China's mobile phone penetration rate was 34% in 2007.
-In 2006, mobile phone users sent 429 billion text messages (on average 967 text messages per user).
-For 2006, the number of fixed-lines grew by 79%, mainly in the rural areas.
+The affordability of mobile phones and internet data in China has resulted in the number of mobile internet users in China surpassing the number of computer internet users.
+By 2023, the number of Internet users in China increased to over 1.09 billion.
+The proportions of Chinese netizens accessing the Internet via mobile phones, desktop computers, laptop computers, TVs and tablet computers were 99.9%, 33.9%, 30.3%, 22.5% and 26.6%, respectively.

+Consumer internet

+China's economy is one of the world's leaders in consumer internet and mobile payments.
+As of 2024, China has more internet users than any other country.
+Internet users in China generate large amounts of data, thereby providing a competitive benefit in the development of machine learning for artificial intelligence technology.
+Mobile payment methods via apps including Alipay and WeChat Pay were quickly adopted in China in part due to the relative lack of credit cards in the country.
+This technological leapfrogging also led to a boom in online shopping and retail banking.